A Friend in Need

 Algorithmic attribution does not only apply to digital channels.
 If you are able to recover structured and comprehensive offline data, you will be able to measure the performance of your media mix as a whole.
 The allocation model will then combine the online and offline data and give you a holistic view of your different channels as well as existing synergies between channels.

 In particular, granular integration of offline media investments will make it possible to measure return on investment (ROI).
 Similarly, a cross-device reconciliation or the integration of your CRM data will allow for a more precise understanding of customer paths towards the act of purchase.
-It is therefore necessary to maximize the use of connectors in order to automatically integrate all this data within the same platform.
+It is therefore necessary to maximise the use of connectors in order to automatically integrate all this data within the same platform.
 Once the data is collected, it is then possible to measure, understand, and improve its media mix as a whole.
 As a result, you will be able to control, via a single tool, all the channels you use.

 What are the key success factors?

 When starting up an attribution project, several key success factors need to be given particular attention: first, the quality and completeness of the data used, in order to create the model that best reflects the reality of the impact of each marketing channel.
 Using false or partial data creates an inaccurate model.
-Second, you should measure your return on investment by analyzing the lifetime value of your customers rather than a discrete event, such as a purchase, that only partially reflects the interaction of your customers with your brand.
+Second, you should measure your return on investment by analysing the lifetime value of your customers rather than a discrete event, such as a purchase, that only partially reflects the interaction of your customers with your brand.

 Finally, it must be taken into account that algorithmic attribution is a technically complex subject.
 Choosing the technology that suits your needs and being guided, temporarily or over time, by subject experts is an investment that will pay over time.

 Latest Blog Posts

 If you've heard of meta robots tags,...Find Out More

 Google Analytics Best Practices Event